zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 In short, you'll learn how to -

-+ Turn a vanilla PyTorch code into ZenML pipelines.
++ Transform a vanilla PyTorch code into ZenML pipelines.
 + Visualize the pipeline on an interactive dashboard.
 + Use the Weights & Biases experiment tracker to track results and share them.
 + Switch to other experiment trackers such as Tensorboard and MLflow with little code changes.